The Minster School, Southwell: History

-When comparatively small (intake was only about 35 per year during the 1960s), the school was in Minster Chambers, but those premises were vacated in 1964 for a site further down Church Street on the south-eastern side of the Minster.
-Upon amalgamation, this site, some considerable distance from the Nottingham Road site, became difficult to integrate into the life of the much bigger school.
-With the decision to concentrate redevelopment at Nottingham Road the Church Street site was sold.
-As the 1964 premises had been built upon the site of a Roman Villa an opportunity has arisen to restore this location.
-Amalgamation continued the school's traditional strengths and the school obtained specialist status in music and humanities.
+In the early 1960s, the grammar school had an intake of only about 35 children each year and was then in Minster Chambers, Church Street, but in 1964 this school site was replaced by another one further down Church Street on the south-eastern side of the Minster, on the site of a Roman Villa.
+Upon amalgamation, this site, a long way from the Edward Cludd site on Nottingham Road, was difficult to integrate into the life of the much bigger school.
+The decision was taken to concentrate redevelopment at Nottingham Road, and the Church Street site was sold.
+This created the opportunity to investigate the Roman villa.
+After the amalgamation, the new school obtained specialist status in two of the former grammar school's traditional strengths, music and humanities.